Here’s the thing—

 - The customer is happy

-If you’re looking for more general customer-related articles, check these out:
+If you’re looking for other customer-related articles, check these out:

 What are customer service scenarios for?